 - Sweet Potatoes.
 They’re deliciously surprising!
 You’ll love how tender and creamy they taste, and they make the casserole especially filling.
 If you’ve never added roasted sweet potatoes to an egg bake before, now is the time.

 - Mushrooms.
-Mushrooms add a touch of earthy flavor to this casserole.
-Be careful not to use sliced mushrooms or they may overcook.
+Mushrooms add a touch of earthy flavor and satisfying savoriness to this casserole.
+Be careful not to use sliced mushrooms (buy whole ones and quarter them yourself) or they may overcook.

 - Broccoli.
-My green, nutrient-packed addition to this vegetarian casserole.
+A green, nutrient-packed addition to this vegetarian casserole.

 - Red Bell Pepper + Onion.
 I love the pop of color that red bell peppers add.
 Once roasted, both of these veggies bring just the right amount of sweetness to the dish.

 - Eggs.
-Our key ingredient for bringing this casserole together.
-The eggs will take on all the other scrumptious flavors in the dish.
+The key ingredient holding casserole together.
+The eggs will take on all the other scrumptious flavors in the dish and add a heap of protein, making this casserole filling.

-- You can use a non-dairy milk, if you need this recipe to be dairy free.
+- Milk.
+I typically use skim or 2%; whole milk would be richer and unquestionably delicious.
+Use a non-dairy milk, if you need this recipe to be dairy free.

 - Fresh Herbs.
-Basil, thyme or parsley would work best here.
+Basil, thyme or parsley would all work well.

 - Roast the vegetables for 20 minutes at 400 degrees F, until tender.
-Place half of the roasted vegetables in the casserole dish.
+Layer half of the roasted vegetables in the casserole dish.

 - Beat the eggs together with the milk, garlic, and Italian seasoning.
-Pour the mixture into the casserole dish, and add remaining vegetables.
-Top with small spoonfuls of the ricotta.
-(I typically add about 20 to 24.)
+Pour the mixture into the casserole dish, and add remaining vegetables on top.
+Dollop with small spoonfuls of the ricotta or sprinkle with feta.

 - Dairy Free.
 Use a non-dairy milk and omit the cheese (or use a non-dairy cheese option).